Unzor/ninebrowser/README.md

 ![NineBrowser Logo](https://raw.githubusercontent.com/Unzor/ninebrowser/main/nb%20(1).png)

-A web browser written in Node.js that I made for fun.
+A web browser written in Node.js and Electron that I made for fun.

 # How to Download (Windows Only)
 - Step 1: Install Node.js